 Optional Description

 argu-

 ments

 -h, -help Show this help message and exit.

 -d, -de- Print lots of debugging statements.

 bug

 -v, -ver- Be verbose.

 bose

 -e The experiment ID to use.
 Default test.

 EXPID,

+-expid

--expid EXPID
+EXPID

--C, Run in check mode (don't submit job to supercomputer).
+-c, Run in check mode (don't submit job to supercomputer).

--check Kun in eneck mode (don't subinit job to supercomputer).
+-check

 -P, -pro- Write profiling information (esm-tools).

-file

--j Write the jobtype this run was called from (esm-tools internal).
+file -j Write the jobtype this run was called from (esm-tools internal).

-LAST_JO

-last_jobty pe
+-J LAST_JOI ,

+-last_jobty

-LAST_JOH STYPE
+LAST_JOH

 -t TASK, The task to run.
 Choose from: compute, post, couple, tidy_and_resubmit.

--task
+-task The task to rain.
+Choose from: compace, pose, coapie, cray_ana_resusmic.

 TASK

 -p PID, The PID of the task to observe.

 -pid PID

 -X E[x]clude this step.

+EXCLUDE,

-EXCLUDE, -exclude
+-exclude

 EXCLUDE

 -o ONLY, [o]nly do this step.

 -only

 ONLY

 -r [r]esume from this step.

-RESUME_H
+RESUME_I FROM,

 -resume-

-from
+from RESUME_I ZDOM

-RESUME_H

 -U, -up- [U]pdate the runscript in the experiment folder and associated files

-date
+date [O]puate the funscript in the experiment folder and associated mes

--i,in- This option can be used to [i]nspect the results of a previous run, for example one prepared with $-c$.
+-i, -in- This option can be used to [i]nspect the results of a previous run, for example one prepared with -c.

 spect This argument needs an additional keyword.
 Choose among: overview (gives you the same litte

-message you see at the beginning of each run, lastlog (displays the last log file), explog (the
+-r message you see at the beginning of each run, lastlog (displays the last log file), explog (the

 overall experiment logfile), datefile (the overall experiment logfile), config (the Python dict

-that contains all information), size (the size of the experiment folder), a filename or a directory name output the contant of the file (directory if found in the last support folder).
+that contains all information), size (the size of the experiment folder), a filename or a directory name

 output the content of the file /directory if found in the last run_folder.)